JesusdelCas99/liquibase-template/README.md

     liquibase status
     ```

--   Mark changesets as applied (no execution):
+-   Mark changesets as applied (no execution).
+Use cautiously, mainly for existing databases:
     ```bash
     liquibase changelog-sync
     ```
-    Use cautiously, mainly for existing databases.

--   Tag a database state:
+-   Tag a database state.
+Useful for releases or rollbacks:
     ```bash
     liquibase tag 'v0.2'
     ```
-    Useful for releases or rollbacks.

 -   Rollback to a specific date:
     ```bash